Skip to content

 Early May: Test Week Preparation

 As AP Exam Week approaches in early May, it’s important to review test-day procedures.
 Familiarize yourself with what to bring to the test center, test center policies, and the timing of each exam.
 During the final days before the test, focus on light review only—try to avoid cramming and instead spend time reviewing flashcards or notes to keep your mind calm and focused.
 The night before each exam, organize everything you need for test day, such as pencils, erasers, a calculator if permitted, snacks, and water.
+If you have a digital exam, complete your Bluebook exam setup in advance and make sure your device is fully charged.

 Tips for Preparing by the AP Exam Dates